Nationwide bereavement: funeral costs released before probate

 ISAs

 If the deceased held a Nationwide ISA, it remains open and retains its tax-free status throughout estate administration.
-This is important: the ISA does not lose its tax-free wrapper simply because the holder has died – it continues to shelter interest until the account is formally closed or the estate is complete, whichever comes first.
+The ISA does not lose its tax-free wrapper simply because the holder has died – it continues to shelter interest until the account is formally closed or the estate is complete, whichever comes first.

 If the ISA is not closed within three years, Nationwide moves the balance into a taxable savings account, where it waits until the personal representative requests release of the funds.